Gr\"obner cells of punctual Hilbert schemes in dimension two: Introduction

 0.2cm A related direction is the {\em combinatorial wall-crossing}.
 One can generalize the Gr\"obner decomposition, coupling it with the valuations of $\C[[x,y]]$.
 For instance, let $val_{r,s}(x^a y^b)=ra+sb$ for relatively prime numbers $r,s\in \Z_+$, $val_{r,s}(p)$ be the minimum of valuations of monomials in a polynomial $p(x,y)$.
 Then we do the following.
-First, we group the monomials in any $f\in \C[[x,y]]$ with respect to $val_{r,s}$ and consider only those with the smallest valuation.
-Second, we find the minimal monomial in this subgroup for the Gr\"obner ordering $\{x^\infty\!<\!y\}$.
+First, we group and order the monomials in any $f\in \C[[x,y]]$ with respect to $val_{r,s}$.
+Second, we find the minimal monomial in the groups with coinciding valuations for the Gr\"obner ordering $\{x^\infty\!<\!y\}$.

-For $r=0,s=1$ we obtain the standard definition; $r=1,s=0$ corresponds to the switch of $x$ and $y$.
+For $r=0,s=1$, this gives the standard definition; the case $r=1,s=0$ corresponds to the switch of $x$ and $y$.
 Given a valuation, the corresponding Gr\"obner strata provide some basic elements in Borel-Moore homology of $H^{(n)}$.
 The construction depends on $r/s$, so we have {\it connection matrices}.
 We will not develop this in the present paper, but some relations to the singularities $\{x^s=y^r\}$ will be discussed.

-Generally, allowing the valuations to be $\infty$, we naturally arrive at plane curve singularities; namely, $\C[[x,y]]/\{f\in \C[[x,y]]\mid val(f)=\infty\}$ is the corresponding ring of singularity.
-The semigroup of all valuation then determines its topological type in the unibranch case.
+Generally, allowing the valuations to be $\infty$, we naturally arrive at plane curve singularities; namely, $\r=\C[[x,y]]/\{f\in \C[[x,y]]\mid val(f)=\infty\}$.
+The semigroup of all valuation gives its topological type in the unibranch case.
+In a sense, {\em tropical geometry} is when $0$ is allowed.

 All these and related directions obviously require as constructive theory of $H^{(n)}$ as possible, which is the subject of the present paper.